Olufummy/project001/README.md

 # project001

 probably not today
-i have no ifea what i am doing here
+i have no idea what i am doing here